Saidat23/devops.pbl/Git Project.md

   -- Add the changes to Git staging area using the command "git add ."

   -- To commit your changes to Git, run the command git commit -m "initial commit".
+## WORKING WITH BRANCHES
+  Git branches helps to create a different copy of the source code.
+They are used to develop new feature of the application.
+As many as possible changes can be made on the new branch.
+All these changes are independent of what is available in the main copy.

+  Git branch is an important tool for collaboration within teams working remotely.
+They can make different branches while working on same featurE and converge their code to one branch at the end of the day.